 Simon’s 2011 album is based around Indian rhythms and Western African blues guitar.
 Highlights include ‘Dazzling Blue’, dedicated to Simon’s wife Edie Brickell, and ‘The Afterlife’, where the protagonist finds heaven a bureaucratic nightmare, until he meets his creator and he’s lost for words.

-Even at the age of 74, Simon’s still trying new things, teaming up with a hot young Italian producer Clap!Clap! for three tracks, as well as using Harry Partch’s instruments that were built for the microtonal scale (Partch used 43 tones in an octave instead of the usual 12 of Western music).
+Even at the age of 74, Simon’s still innovating, teaming up with hot young Italian producer Clap!Clap! for three tracks, as well as using Harry Partch’s instruments that were built for the micro-tonal scale (Partch used 43 tones in an octave instead of the usual 12 of Western music).
 ‘Wristband’ tells the story of a musician locked out of his own gig, who suddenly goes into a diatribe about inequality.

 Simon teams up with veteran British producer Brian Eno, who adds atmospheric washes to Simon’s thoughtful songs.
 Highlights include the hymn like ‘Wartime Prayers’ and the lovely ‘Father and Daughter’, originally featured on The Wild Thornberrys.

 Hearts and Bones was originally intended as a Simon and Garfunkel album, in the wake of the pair’s successful live reunion in 1981, but Garfunkel failed to complete his vocals on time.
-It’s inconsistent, with throwaways like ‘Cars Are Cars’, but the best work includes some of Simon’s most stunning songs; ‘Train in the Distance’, about his first marriage, and the title track, detailing his relationship with Carrie Fisher.
+Hearts and Bones is inconsistent, with throwaways like ‘Cars Are Cars’, but the best work includes some of Simon’s most stunning songs; ‘Train in the Distance’, about his first marriage, and the title track, detailing his relationship with Carrie Fisher.

 Simon took the African guitars of Graceland, courtesy of the late Vincent Nguini, and cross-pollinated them with Latin American rhythms.
 The result is often a little subdued and insular, apart from the rhythmic opener ‘The Obvious Child’, but it’s one of Simon’s most substantial albums with highlights like ‘Spirit Voices’ and ‘The Cool, Cool River’.